mahmoudsabry/mslaf/README.md

 ```

 ## How to use
-* There are 2 ways to handle requests in laravel
+1.There are 2 ways to handle requests in laravel
-    * Laravel controller
+..* Laravel controller
 You need to use
 ```php
 use Validator;